Below are two sections:

 Here are some important points to remember:

-- Yes, learning starts on Wednesday 15th, however, what that will look like for you and your family is different.
+- Learning will look different for you and your family.
 We understand that for many of you there are other things impacting on your daily schedules and your own well being eg: work, multiple children learning, under 5’s running around, household activities etc….This will be the same for our staff too.
 Remember instead…Every day is different, be kind to yourself and your kids.
 Achieve or do what you realistically can.

 - The learning that we prepare and roll out next week is there for you and the kids….however, if it is too much please do not feel pressured to complete it all!
 Do what is achievable for you and your kids.
 We will try to include fun things that the kids can do that doesn’t involve screen time.